AbodiDawoud/ImageDescriber/README.md

 </p>

 # Image Describer
-This app using this random [Image-to-Prompt](https://imageprompt.org/image-to-prompt) service as it's backend as it provides accurate image describing.
+This app using this random [Image-to-Prompt](https://imageprompt.org/image-to-prompt) service as it's backend as it provides free, unrestricted and accurate image describing.

 ## Screenshots